 They work with children independently or through group work dependent on the needs of each pupil.
 They provide our staff with the support they need to work with some of the pupils and provide reports where necessary.

-We occasionally work with Joanna Jones, an Integrated Child Psychotherapist.
-Joanna provides the following:
+We occasionally work with Child Psychotherapists who provide the following:

 1:1 Psychotherapy sessions with children who have been referred by the SENCO and/or parents